"If you can paint one leaf you can paint the World"

 I have participated, as a scientific illustrator, in four expeditions to Venezuela and Panama studying and illustrating the flora of the tepuyes Auyan and Roraima (Venezuela), orchids in the red list of Venezuela and orchids in La Amistad and Coiba National Parks, (Panama).

-Throughout my career as scientific illustrator I have worked with several mediums such as Chinese ink, watercolour or gouache, although in the last fifteen years I have specialized in digital illustration.
+Throughout my career as a scientific illustrator I have worked with several mediums such as Chinese ink, watercolour or gouache, although over the last fifteen years I have specialized in digital illustration.

 My work has been exhibited and acquired both nationally and internationally, being part of private and institutional collections.